 4. Eliminating the geographical barriers

 This is yet another reason why one-way video interviewing ranks high on convenience.
-We are getting closer every day a new technology evolves and making our distance disappear.
+We are getting closer every day a new digital transformation in recruitment which makes our distance disappear.
 Candidates apply to their dream company but for some reason, they would not be able to attend an interview.
 This can be due to geographical constraints or the recruit totally might be in a different time zone.
 Automated interview bridges this gap on either side and lets both the recruiter and candidate have a meaningful conversation without actually having to meet each other.

 5. Invoking the smart recruiter